By Jack Weaver and our fellow Administrator, John.

 He insisted that a believer, being indwelt “with the Holy Spirit in their life, there WILL be change.” [our Caps emphasis]

 Too often folks look to changes they have experienced as a validation of their salvation.
 Let’s not get bogged down in “experiences” of change, but look to Bible doctrine.
 Experience will beg the question, “How much change would satisfy God”?

 By saying “there WILL be change” in a believers life, this gentleman seems to be discounting the fact that any believer in Jesus Christ still has a human will which can be motivated by his personal choice to disobey (or obey) the prompting of the Holy Spirit.

 Every Christian, upon the first moment of believing, is instantly indwelt, sealed and regenerated by God’s Holy Spirit (simultaneous events – Ephesians 1:13).
 Believers do not become robots by faith, but have the choice to obey or disobey the promptings of the indwelling Holy Spirit.
-That is why believers are told: “Quench [extinguish] not the Spirit.”
+That is why believers are told: “Quench [tune out, or stop responding to the prompting of] not the Spirit.”
 (1 Thessalonians 5:19).